Florida State Road 112: Airport Expressway

 SR 112 begins at the main entrance of Miami International Airport, at the intersection of NW 21st Street and State Road 953 (Le Jeune Road), and heads north.
-From here until the interchange with I-95, the road is known as the Airport Expressway and is maintained by the Miami-Dade Expressway Authority (MDX).
+From here until the interchange with I-95, the road is known as the Airport Expressway and is maintained by the Greater Miami Expressway Agency (GMX).
 For its first mile or so, the road runs parallel to SR 953 and an airport runway, with its lanes featuring a divided left-hand driving direction.
 About 0.5 mi north of the southern terminus, SR 112 features an at-grade railroad crossing, near the eastern end of one of the airport's runways.
 The road swings to its main east-west orientation past the airport, with its lanes crossing to a normal driving direction just to the east of its partial interchange with SR 948, which also provides limited access to U.S. Route 27.

 After crossing NW 37th Avenue, the Airport Expressway passes through its first of two toll gantries, charging $0.35 for vehicles with SunPass transponders and $0.70 for the remaining Toll-by-Plate users.
 It also runs roughly parallel to the Metrorail Orange Line, crossing under it just west of NW 32nd Avenue.
 SR 112 then interchanges with SR 9 (NW 27th Avenue), and then NW 22nd Avenue half a mile later.
 From here, the expressway passes through the second toll gantry (at the location of the former toll plaza), charging the same rates as the first gantry.
 Near this gantry, SR 112 passes the southern side of the Earlington Heights Metrorail station, where the two lines of the Metrorail system merge, with both the Airport Expressway and the Metro continuing to run parallel eastwards for another 1 mi or so.
 Just before SR 112's partial interchange with SR 933 (NW 12th Avenue), the Metrorail tracks cross over the Airport Expressway as they curve southwards.
 About 0.5 mi later, the Airport Expressway ends at the stack interchange with I-95 (alternatively known as the 36th Street Interchange), with SR 112 and the pavement continuing eastwards as Interstate 195.